fidsusj/SWE-Seminar/README.md

 Direct references from the base article have been evaluated in case they were extensively mentioned in the _Related Work_ chapter.
 Other references relate to preceding work that was taken as a basis to realise the transition system approach and shouldn't be further taken into consideration.
-Another restriction is as in the forward snowballing that only white papers from IEEE Xplore or ACM got evaluated.
+Another restriction is as in the forward snowballing that only papers from IEEE Xplore or ACM got evaluated.

 __IEEE Xplore:__